 Before heading out, it’s important to know what to expect.
 Some caves are accessible with a short hike, while others demand scrambling over rocks or squeezing through narrow passages.

-1. Mammoth Cave (Highly Recommended)
+1. Mammoth Cave (Highly Recommended to All Visitors)

 Mammoth Cave is the longest lava tube in Utah, stretching over 2,100 feet and offering a variety of passages to navigate.
 With its spacious chambers and multiple access points, the cave provides an exciting challenge for those looking to experience a raw, underground environment.